- September 17, 2024

 In 2015, the trustees of the Viola W. Bernard Foundation established the Viola W. Bernard Fund for Innovation in Mental Health Care (Viola Bernard Fund) at the Yale Child Study Center (YCSC).
 A child and adult psychiatrist and psychoanalyst, Viola W. Bernard, MD tirelessly advocated for practical solutions for child and adolescent well-being and health.

-The Viola W. Bernard Prize for Social Innovation in Mental Health Care Delivery
+The Viola W. Bernard Prize

-Established in 2022, the Viola Bernard Prize provides research and/or salary support of up to $25,000 for one eligible YCSC faculty member, fellow, or master’s prepared trainee per year, with a focus on pilot testing an innovative model in a community setting.
+Established in 2022, the Viola W. Bernard Prize provides research and/or salary support of up to $25,000 for one eligible YCSC faculty member, fellow, or master’s prepared trainee per year, with a focus on pilot testing an innovative mental health care delivery model in a community setting.
 The award is open to applications on an annual basis and encourages rapid prototyping, implementation, and testing of potential new mental health care delivery models.

 Candidates for the prize must be enrolled in the YCSC social work, psychiatry, or psychology clinical training programs or serve as lecturers, instructors, or assistant professors on the faculty with a primary appointment in department.
-Awardees work on their project with a faculty mentor and successful submissions must show evidence of a promising collaboration among mental health professionals, a community partner, and when possible, the business community.
+Awardees work on their project with a faculty mentor, and successful submissions must show evidence of a promising collaboration among mental health professionals, a community partner, and when possible, the business community.

 An invitation for applications is typically announced internally over the summer each year, including deadlines for letters of intent and full applications.
 Awardees are typically announced by late summer or early fall.
 Application details and requirements are provided on the department’s intranet.

-The Viola W. Bernard Social Justice & Health Equity Fellowship
+The Viola W. Bernard Fellowship

-Innovation in mental health care systems and improved access to care for marginalized youth and families require new partnerships and collaborations not common among academic mental health centers and professionals—and this fellowship encourages interdisciplinary collaboration and innovation within the Yale School of Medicine (YSM) and New Haven communities.
+The fellowship encourages interdisciplinary collaboration and innovation within the Yale School of Medicine (YSM) and New Haven communities.
 These relationships support the development of providers who center the voices of those they serve through community engagement to inform practice and initiatives, while promoting interdisciplinary collaboration and innovation to help meet the needs of families served.

 Viola Bernard Fellows use 5 hours of elective time for activities related to this role.
 Each receives a stipend of $1500 and a discretionary budget of $4000 to be used over 12 months to support programming and activities.
 These funds can be pooled to benefit the three programs and used for specific program needs.
 Application details and requirements are provided on the department’s intranet.